“`

 - With AI regulations tightening worldwide, Europe may become the gold standard for ethical tech deployment.

-- European startups will need to merge regulatory agility into their DNA—success will favor those who expect compliance trends.
+- European startups will need to integrate regulatory agility into their DNA—success will favor those who anticipate compliance trends.

-To have more success in Europe, businesses must do over comply with policies; they must expect, adapt, and exploit them for tactical edge.
+To succeed in Europe, businesses must do more than comply with policies; they must anticipate, adapt, and use them for strategic advantage.
 By aligning with policy shifts early, companies position themselves as industry leaders rather than passive participants.

 - Are European tech startups at a disadvantage?